Cardinals, Brewers, Dodgers and Royals add pitchers in flurry of trades on day before MLB's deadline

 The Dodgers later reacquired utilityman Amed Rosario from Tampa Bay, getting him in a deadline deal for the second year in a row — they got him from Cleveland last July for Noah Syndergaard.
 Rosario signed with the Rays as a free agent this spring, then hit .307 with two homers and 26 RBIs in 76 games.

-Montas, the righty who was 4-8 with a 5.01 ERA in 19 starts for Cincinnati, was dealt to the Brewers in a rare trade between division rivals.
+Montas, the righty who was 4-8 with a 5.01 ERA in 19 starts for Cincinnati, is going to the Brewers in a rare trade between division rivals.

 But the 31-year-old Montas, traded for the fifth time since his big league debut in 2015, also described going to a first-place team as “kind of like the cool part.”